mrhoeve/wrp/README.md

       resourceurl: https://resource.url/containing/ods/file
       callbackurl: https://some.url.to/callback
       callbackparameter: token=xyz
+      cacheduration: cacheduration
+      cachetimeunit: cachetimeunit
 ```
 # Environment variables
 `resourceurl` defaults to `https://www.communicatierijk.nl/vakkennis/rijkswebsites/verplichte-richtlijnen/websiteregister-rijksoverheid`.
 Use `callbackurl` to specify the page that must be notified when a new datafile is detected.
 When `callbackparameter` is specified, the callbackurl is appended with `?` and the given value.

+Using `cacheduration` the cache can be configured to how long it should stay alive.
+When no value, or a illegal value, has been set, it defaults to `15`.
+The `cachetimeunit` determines the timeunit that's being used.
+One of the following values can be used:
+* SECONDS
+* MINUTES
+* HOURS
+* DAYS

+When no value, of a illegal value, has been set, it defaults to `MINUTES`.